 • Octreotide (somatostatin analogue)

-• Inhibits growth hormone formation in the pituitary gland
+• Inhibits growth hormone production in the pituitary gland

 F) Myopia (“nearsightedness”)

-• Myopia rates continue to increase in the Western world
+• Myopia rate continues to rise in the Western world

 • Reduced time spent outdoors